Niralidave19/DEVICE_DRIVERS_STM32/readme.md

 ## INTERRUPTS AND EVENTS
 - The external interrupt controller monitors external signals and generates interrupts or events.
 There are 23 edge detectors - These circuits detects change in signal levels which is useful when an external event/interupt occurs.
 - When an edge transition is detected on a pin, the controller can generate an Interupt / Event.
-Each line is configured to a trigger event: Rising edge, Falling edge, Both edges.
+Each line is configured to trigger an event: Rising edge, Falling edge, Both edges.
 - The lines/interrupts can be masked - meaning you can disable or ignore specific interrupt lines temporarily.
 ### EXTI - External Interrupt/Event Controller
 - Monitors external pins (like GPIOs) for signal changes